cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S9.
-Estimated 3 0 UTR length (and 95% confidence interval) as a function of GC-content for genes with conserved and non-conserved stop codons (based on statistical
+**Fig. S9:** Estimated 3 0 UTR length (and 95% confidence interval) as a function of GC-content for genes with conserved and non-conserved stop codons (based on statistical
 model comparison).
 The number of taxa for which the stop codon was positionally homologous with the end of the alignment was also included as a covariate in the model.

 ```{r}